-The summer meetings of the American Jersey Cattle Association and National All-Jersey Inc. Boards of Directors were held June 25-27, 2018 at the Embassy Suites Hotel, North Canton, Ohio.
-Actions taken are summarized.
+The fall meetings of the American Jersey Cattle Association and National All-Jersey Inc. Boards of Directors were held November 7 and 8, 2019, at the Hilton Garden Inn-Airport, Louisville, Ky.
+Actions are summarized below.

 National All-Jersey Inc.

 Directors of National All-Jersey Inc. were briefed on Federal Milk Marketing Order activities in the Appalachian and Southeast orders.

 The board was also updated on a report from the Farm Bureau Federal Milk Marketing Order (FMMO) Working Group.
 This group was established in January 2019 to review the FMMO system.

 Charlie Garrison updated directors and staff on developments with the Farm Workforce Modernization Act.
 The latest bill was recently introduced and NAJ has joined many other agricultural organizations in supporting the bill.

 Company objectives adopted for 2020 include continuing efforts that advance market arrangements, voluntary and regulated, to obtain or improve Multiple Component Pricing (MCP) for producers not currently receiving MCP or receiving sub-standard MCP; organizing on-farm processing forums focused on bringing together successful Jersey processors and Jersey producers interested in beginning on-farm processing; being engaged in dairy industry proposals and discussions associated with the Farm Bill; and continue to develop the All-Jersey® and Queen of Quality® programs.
 The complete list of 2020 objectives is posted under the NAJ section of the USJersey website.

 The next Value-Added 101 course will be March 24-25, 2020, in Bettendorf, Iowa.